Raphaël Feuillâtre - Biography | Deutsche Grammophon

 Biography

+The jaw-dropping precision of his technique is allied to a profound feeling for melodic line, qualities that combine to give the impression that the instrument’s sound is somehow sustained by the player’s breath.
 “My goal is always to allow the guitar to sing,” he observes.
 “So many things in music start with song.
 The guitar is an intermediary between me and the audience that lets me sing and and convey emotion.
 I get so immersed in the soundworld of whatever I’m playing that I totally forget about my instrument.”

 Raphaël Feuillâtre was born in 1996 in Djibouti, on the northeastern coast of Africa, and raised in the small city of Cholet in western France.
 Although his parents were not musicians, they recognised and encouraged the boy’s clear gift for music after he was given a plastic guitar at the age of seven.

 Two years later, Raphaël enrolled at the Cholet Conservatoire, where he received his first guitar lessons from Hacène Addadi.
-“Hacène sparked a passion in me for the classical guitar, cultivated that passion, and introduced me to the guitar repertoire,” he recalls.
-The learning process continued during Feuillâtre’s high-school years in Nantes, where he received invaluable lessons from Michel Grizard at the Conservatoire de Nantes.
+The learning process continued during his high-school years in Nantes, where he received invaluable lessons from Michel Grizard at the Conservatoire de Nantes.
+From 2015 to 2020 he pursued advanced studies at the Paris Conservatoire, where his teachers included Roland Dyens and Tristan Manoukian.
+He also worked for a number of years with Judicaël Perroy, whose mentorship was a huge support as he embarked on his career.

 Follow Deutsche Grammophon online